Offering The Tools And Resources To Help You Plan For The Future

 Estate planning is an important process to undertake to protect your assets and the best interests of your loved ones.
-However, it’s a process that few people are eager to begin.
+However, it’s a process that only few people are eager to begin.
 At Mara Law, P.A., we understand this but encourage you to set up a will, trust and other estate planning documents so you can create the peace of mind you need and deserve.
-Our skilled Ormond Beach attorneys give you the tools, resources and advice to protect your assets, minimize costly taxes and avoid a difficult probate process for your beneficiaries after you pass away.
+Our skilled Ormond Beach and DeLand attorney gives you the tools, resources and advice to protect your assets, minimize costly taxes and avoid a difficult probate process for your beneficiaries after you pass away.

 No two estate plans are exactly the same, as they depend on your wishes and the assets involved.
 The following are the most common issues to address during this process: